 Big Agnes Flying Diamond 6

-Best Family Tent for High Winds
+Best Family High Wind Tent

 Big Agnes designed the Flying Diamond with the family in mind.
 Even while hosting up to 6 people, grouping inside comes easy as it’s made with two rooms in different sizes.
 The smaller room is perfect for kids, while the more spacious one is great for adults.
 A removable curtain door can separate them for privacy.